ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 ---

-## Section 4: Writing My First Script
+## Section 4: Developing Scripts With Iterative and Conditional Logic

 <details>